 Ninety-eight percent of the media produce Fake News designed to harvest votes for the Democrats.
 Since their owners, managers, editors, and reporters are Democrats, their motive is entirely biased, full of personal advantage, and utterly influenced by partisan politics.
-The Pulitzer Medal is handed out to most of them with gay abandon, but never to conservative newspeople.
+The Pulitzer Medal is handed out to most of them with gay abandon but never to conservative newspeople.

-So who was this knucklehead Pulitzer, anyway?
+So who was this knucklehead, Pulitzer, anyway?

-József Pulitzer was born in Hungary, 1847.
+József Pulitzer was born in Hungary in 1847.
 By 11, his family was bankrupt, and József was an impoverished orphan.
 At 17, the homeless, sickly teenager was desperate for work.
 He was a devout socialist by this time and hated capitalists with a passion.
-Though he could speak German, Hungarian, and French, his bad health, shabby appearance, and poor eyesight made him un-employable.
+Though he could speak German, Hungarian, and French, his bad health, shabby appearance, and poor eyesight made him unemployable.
 Eastern European armies paid soldiers to enlist, so Pulitzer tried joining each but was rejected by all.
 Hearing that desperate American military recruiters offered Europeans free passage and wages, József Pulitzer applied.

 Speaking no English, the threadbare Hungarian Jew somehow persuaded European agents to let him go, but Massachusetts recruiters were not impressed upon his arrival.
 Angry and desperate for money, József (now Joseph) Pulitzer made his way to New York, where the Lincoln Cavalry, mostly made up of German immigrants, grudgingly accepted him.
-He cared not which army he joined, as long as they paid wages.
+He cared not which army he joined as long as they paid wages.
 With his weak eyesight and stunted appearance, Pulitzer was not much to look at physically, but as some said in those days, as long as you had a pulse, the New York recruiters would take you.

 Unfit to ride horses into battle, Pulitzer was provided safer jobs, cleaning stables, garbage collection, peeling potatoes, and other minor duties, but not speaking English was a significant handicap.
 After a few months, he finished with the army and gave the whaling industry a try, with predictable results.
 Rejected once more, Pulitzer became a homeless bum in New York, sleeping under bridges, presumedly begging for food.
 Illegally climbing aboard railway freight train cars, he traveled to Missouri as a boxcar hobo.

-The pauper found work tending to mules but was sacked two days later.
+The pauper found work tending to mules but was fired two days later.
 As a belligerent socialist, Pulitzer was too proud and temperamental to take orders and too scrawny for heavy labor.
 A wealthy restaurant owner took pity on him, cleaned him up, gave him a uniform, and employed him as a waiter.
-Soon after, he was sacked for dropping a tray of beer all over a diner.
-Some say it was deliberate – that he heard a businessman boasting of his wealth and could not stop himself dousing the man in beer.
+Soon after, he was fired for dropping a tray of beer all over a diner.
+Some say it was deliberate – that he heard a businessman boasting of his wealth and could not stop himself from dousing the man in beer.
 Out in the street, angry, hungry, and back in rags, it is no surprise the Far Left tramp vowed to get revenge on wealthy businessmen.

 Spending much time in free libraries, Pulitzer learned English and voraciously read left-winged German philosophers like Hegel, many of whom would influence Karl Marx.
 He made friends with German socialists.
 In 1870, he cheated his way into politics through these connections, becoming a state representative in Jefferson City, Missouri, three years under the required age.
 His first mission was to pack the St. Louis County Court, trying to replace its seven judges with nine newly elected judges, knowing most would be Democrats.
 Pulitzer failed to achieve his goal, but during the attempt, he began a feud with Captain Edward Augustine, the Superintendent of Registration for St. Louis County.